meltano/meltano/docs/src/docs/installation.md

 ::: danger IMPORTANT
 Unless you are building a Docker image, It is **strongly recommended** that Meltano be installed inside a virtual environment in order to avoid potential system conflicts that may be difficult to debug.

+**Why use a virtual environment?**

+Your local environment may use a different version of Python or other dependencies that are difficult to manage.
+The virtual environment provides a "clean" space to work without these issues.
 :::

 We suggest you create a directory where you want your virtual environments to be saved, e.g.: